 This remarkable painting is by Neapolitan artist Fulvio De Marinis.
-(See that link for information on him in these pages.
-There is another link below the painting to a gallery of his works on the website of Napoli Underground.)
+(See that link for information on him.)
 The painting and text are meant to be companions.
 The poem is by Selene Salvi (also an artist who has a gallery here).
 She wrote the original in prose in Italian.
 The prose, however, was so poetic that I decided to try to make it look and sound like the “song” it was meant to be.
 The original title was simply “Siren.”
 With her permission I changed it to match the painting.
 The painting is cryptic, as is the text.
 I can't help you with the painting, but I have put a few notes at the end for some of the references in the text. - Jeff Matthews

 Fulvio De Marinis